 Initiative Activates New Research Space in Advance of 2016 Museum Reopening

 The San Francisco Museum of Modern Art (SFMOMA) announced today the launch of The Artist Initiative, a long-term project that will involve deep collaborations with living artists and put their voices at the center of a more integrated, evolving approach to conservation and collections research.

-The initiative will also activate state-of-the-art conservation studios in SFMOMA's 235,000-square-foot expansion when it reopens early 2016.
-Until then, the project will make increased use of the museum's new off-site collections research facility, already in operation.
+The initiative will also activate state-of-the-art conservation studios in SFMOMA’s 235,000-square-foot expansion when it opens in early 2016.
+Until then, the project will make increased use of the museum’s new off-site collections research facility, already in operation.